jdeathe/centos-ssh/README.md

 SSH access is by public key authentication and, by default, the [Vagrant](http://www.vagrantup.com/) [insecure private key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant) is required.

-SSH is not required in order to access a terminal for the running container the prefered method is to use Command Keys and the nsenter command.
+SSH is not required in order to access a terminal for the running container the preferred method is to use Command Keys and the nsenter command.
 See [command-keys.md](https://github.com/jdeathe/centos-ssh/blob/centos-6/command-keys.md) for details on how to set this up.

 ## Quick Example